Path to Publication: Navigate the world of traditional publishing

 questions

 Have you got a completed, edited manuscript ready to submit to agents?
-Then yes, this course is for you!
+If so, this course is for you!
 Path to Publication won‘t focus on the fundamentals of writing, but rather the steps that come after you‘ve finished your book.
-If you‘d like a course that focuses more on the writing of your novel, take a look at our Ultimate Novel Writing Course.
+We recommend it to authors with a completed manuscript and an interest in traditional publishing, especially if you are either:

 Which genres are suitable for this course?